OpenDSA/OpenDSA/RST/en/FLSlides/PDACFL.rst

      will take a NPDA :math:`M` and convert it to a CFG.
    | It will be an easier construction if we take the NPDA and put all the
      transitions in a simpler form.
-   | So, there are some side proofs (here and in book) to justify the
+   | So, there are some side proofs needed to justify the
      simplifying assumptions.